christophergandrud/imfr/README.md

 Planned features for future versions:

+- Make greater use of response mocking in unit tests to reduce API calls
 - Adjust the way column names are handled by `imf_dataset` for cross-platform consistency with the Python sister library, `imfp`
 - Add support for including annotations with metadata: